Kristi Upson-Saia

 Kristi Upson-Saia is a Historian of Late Antiquity.
 She holds the David B. and Mary H. Gamble Professorship in Religion at Occidental College, Los Angeles, California.
 She specialises in the history of medicine, health and healing, and religions in the late ancient Mediterranean.

 Education

 Upson-Saia was awarded her PhD from Duke University in 2006.
 Her doctoral thesis was entitled Making An Appearance: Sexual Renunciation and Gender Revision in the Attire of Early Christian Female Ascetics.
 Her doctoral project was supervised by Elizabeth A. Clark.

 Career and research

 Upson-Saia published two books on dress studies, a monograph, Early Christian Dress: Gender, Virtue and Authority (Routledge, 2011) and an edited volume, Dressing Judeans and Christians in Antiquity (Routledge, 2014).

 She has also published a book on the history of pre-modern medicine, Medicine, Health, and Healing in the Ancient Mediterranean (University of California Press, 2023).

 With Heidi Marx at the University of Manitoba, Upson-Saia founded and co-directs the international working group, composed of over 300 scholarly members, on Religion, Medicine, Disability, and Health in late antiquity, ReMeDHe.
+ReMeDHe sponsors an annual travel grant to honor her scholarship and her work with the organization.